Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Bi-level Model of fleet Operator and Customers

 \section{Bi-level Model of fleet Operator and Customers}

-In practice, among the scenario where a fleet operator serves massive customers, customers set the expected service start time (delivery or pickup time) individually before the fleet operator assigns specific vehicle to serve them.
-As for customers who are insensitivity to the service start time, to obtain the delivery (pickup) time flexibility for making better routing schedule, the fleet operator is prone to provide the service fee discount.
+In this paper, a novel business model is considered where the transportation fleet operator and incentive-aware customers work cooperatively to achieve cost-effective goods delivery.
+To be specific, the fleet operator In practice, among the scenario where a fleet operator serves massive customers, customers set the expected service start time (delivery or pickup time) individually before the fleet operator assigns specific vehicle to serve them.
+As for customers who are insensitive to the service start time, to obtain the delivery (pickup) time flexibility for making better routing schedule, the fleet operator is prone to provide the service fee discount.
 Meanwhile customers who provide time flexibility for fleet operator will receive the delivery fee reduction.
 In this paper, we propose a novel pricing mechanism to guide the behavior of fleet operator and customers.
-Unlike the similar papers considering the strategy of demand management \cite{yildiz2020pricing,estrada2019biased,YangSCE16}, a bi-level optimization model is employed to characterize the interaction between a company with massive customers and a fleet operator, which is shown in Fig.\ref{bi-level}.
-In the following subsection, the details concerning lower-level customers model and upper-level operator model are introduced firstly, then we present the bi-level model.
+Unlike the similar papers considering the strategy of demand management \cite{yildiz2020pricing,estrada2019biased,YangSCE16}, a bi-level optimization model is proposed to characterize the interaction between a company with massive customers and a fleet operator, which is shown in Fig.~\ref{bi-level}.
+In the following subsection, the details concerning lower-level customers model (follower problem) and upper-level operator model (leader problem) are introduced firstly, then we present the bi-level model.